Connect privately on your Android

 So when you enter "avast.com" into your browser's URL field, the DNS translates that name back into a number (e.g., 184.108.40.206).
 That enables us to navigate the web much more conveniently, because it’s much easier to recall a website’s name than a bunch of numbers that make up its IP address.

-IPv4 has a theoretical limit of 4.3 billion addresses, and in 1980, that was more than enough.
+IPv4 has a theoretical limit of 4.3 billion addresses, which was more than enough in 1980.
 But as the internet grew and went global, we quickly ran out of addresses, especially in today’s era of smartphones and IoT devices.

 The internet has been running out of IPv4 addresses since the 1990s.
-While clever engineers have found ways around the problem, it wasn’t long before a more permanent fix became the goal.
+While clever engineers have found ways around the problem, it wasn’t long before a more permanent fix was needed.
 Developed to solve these capacity issues for good, IPv6 was needed when IPv4 could no longer support the load.

 At present, IPv4 coexists on the internet with its newer version, though eventually, everything will use IPv6.
 Replacing old IPv4 equipment would be prohibitively expensive and disruptive, and so IPv6 is being slowly rolled out as older IPv4 hardware is retired.